Don’t be discouraged if you’re having a hard time budgeting. If it were easy we’d all be a lot richer.

 Here’s how it works:

-- I pick a day (Sunday for me) and a general time (after my kid goes to bed) when I’ll enter all my expenses into my budget spreadsheet.
+- I pick a day (Sunday for me) and a general time (after my kids go to bed) when I’ll enter all my expenses into my budget spreadsheet.

 - I open up my online banking and go to the transactions page for my checking account.
 I also get out any receipts I have saved (it’s a good idea to save receipts because sometimes the online transactions aren’t easy to figure out).